trigonal-mike/catester/doc/EXAMPLES.md

 the best way is to copy the whole content of **_correctSolution** directory into a new directory under **localTests** and modify files/variables therein

 ## double-comments
-comments straing with ## will stay in the master-file only
+comments starting with ## will stay in the master-file only
 ```python
 ## this comment stays in the master-file only
 # this comment will be transferred to the created reference file